docarray/docarray/docs/data_types/table/table.md

 A little life,Hanya Yanagihara,2015
 ```

-First we have to define the Document schema describing our data.
+First, you have to define the Document schema describing our data.
 ```python
 from docarray import BaseDoc